ElieBalaa/Cub3D/README.md

   - Auto-close after a delay unless the player is inside the door cell.
   - Proper background visibility during opening via continued DDA behind doors.
 - Door collisions: closed doors block, open doors are passable.
+- Textured floor rendering and correct floor sampling visible behind opening doors.
+- First-person weapon overlay (`textures/weapon/weapon.xpm`) drawn at the bottom.
+- Mouse look with recentring cursor for continuous rotation.
+- HUD hint: shows "Press E to open the Door" when the player is adjacent to a door.
 - Minimap and other extras (when enabled in your repo).

 ## Map Format (.cub)